-The Mobile Crisis Rapid Response Team (MCRRT) works in combination with Police Partners including Stratford Police Service and Huron OPP and Perth OPP.
+The Mobile Crisis Rapid Response Team (MCRRT) works in collaboration with Police Partners including Stratford Police Services and Huron County OPP and Perth County OPP.

 MCRRT provides immediate on-site assessment with police, of a person in crisis, while attempting to deescalate and stabilize the person in crisis and/or provide support to family or loved ones involved.

-The service is a combined Embedded Live Response and Embedded Follow-up Response model; MCRRT partners with a uniformed police officer to respond to live calls or complete follow-up from previous calls as requested.
+The service is a combined Embedded Live Response and Embedded Follow-up Response model.
+MCRRT partners with Police to respond to live calls or complete follow-up from previous calls as requested.

 This service reduces the burden on emergency and acute mental health services by providing immediate crisis de-escalation and connection to appropriate care.

-Request for this service is completed through Police dispatch by calling 911 or non-emergency phone numbers.
+Request for this service are completed through Police dispatch by calling 9-1-1 or non-emergency phone numbers.

-Transitional Case Workers support the program 24 hours a day, 7 days a week.
-The Case Workers collaborate with the client and community supports to create and implement a plan for enhanced stability to meet urgent needs in a safe, therapeutic environment.
+Transitional Case Workers support the Transition Bed Program 24 hours a day, 7 days a week.
+Transitional Case Workers are mental health professionals who work with the client and community supports to create and implement a plan for enhanced stability to meet urgent needs in a safe, therapeutic environment.

 The goals of this program are to:

-- Provide an appropriate response level to situational crisis involving individuals who are experiencing mental health, addictions and justice challenges.
+- Provide an appropriate response level to situational crisis involving individuals who are experiencing mental health, addictions and/or criminal justice system involvement

-- Reduce unnecessary admissions to the Inpatient Mental Health units.
+- Reduce unnecessary admissions to Inpatient Mental Health units

-- Decrease hospital readmission rates associated with situational crisis.
+- Reduce hospital readmissions associated with situational crisis

 The Transition bed program is a non-medical program that offers a safe and therapeutic environment for individuals who: